pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 After you run `nifti_atlas`, you need to check the quality of your mask.
 Open **Slicer** by entering `/rfanfs/pnl-zorro/software/Slicer-4.8.1-linux-amd64/Slicer`.

-Open `sample-T2-mask.nii.gz` in **Slicer**, which should be in your `strct` directory.
+Open `sub-sample_ses-1_desc-T2wXcMabs_mask.nii.gz` in **Slicer**, which should be in your derived `anat` directory.
 Make sure that you select **Show Options** in the upper right corner and then scroll over and select the **Label Map** option.
-You will also need to open `sample-T2-xc.nii.gz`.
+You will also need to open `sub-sample_ses-1_desc-Xc_T2w.nii.gz` (no need to select **Label Map** for this one).

 you'll need to convert the mask to a segmentation.
 Go to the "Segmentations" module, and go to "Export/import models and labelmaps".
-Make sure "Import" and "Labelmap" are highlighted, and that your mask is the "Input node".
+Make sure "Import" and "Labelmap" are selected, and that your mask is the "Input node".
 Click **Import**.

 Switch to the **"Segment Editor"** module.
-Click on the "sample-t2-mask", and make sure the segmentation is "mask" and the master volume is "sample-T2-xc".
+Click on the "sub-sample_ses-1_desc-T2wXcMabs_mask", and make sure the segmentation is "mask" and the master volume is "sub-sample_ses-1_desc-Xc_T2w".

 Because they use training data to make the masks, structural masks often do not need a lot or any editing.
 You should mainly edit large chunk of brain that are missing or large areas that are labeled that are not brain.
 Since it would be near impossible to be consistent, do not worry about editing single voxels around the edge of the brain.
 Sometimes this can be more harmful than beneficial, but on this example brain there are a few places that could use editing.